 Claimants may recover compensation for past expenses such as the initial ambulance bill, future anticipated medical costs, and lost wages.

-Further—and often more importantly—pedestrians injured in San Antonio car accidents may demand pain and suffering (non-economic) damages.
-These awards compensate the claimant for the intangible but real losses associated with the trauma including physical pain and discomfort, lost enjoyment of life and hobbies, frustration, emotional suffering, disfigurement, and inconvenience.
-Spouses and dependent children might also demand special non-economic damages.
+Further—and often more importantly—pedestrians injured in San Antonio pedestrian accidents may request pain and suffering (non-economic) damages.
+These awards compensate the claimant for the intangible but real losses associated with the trauma, including:

-Lastly, some injured pedestrians may obtain exemplary (punitive) damages.
-Texas allows claimants to request these additional damages during litigation if the driver engaged in extremely reckless or criminal conduct, i.e., drove drunk and onto sidewalks.
+Lastly, some injured pedestrians may receive exemplary (punitive) damages.
+Texas law allows claimants to request these additional damages during litigation if the driver engaged in extremely reckless or criminal conduct, for example, if they drove drunk and onto sidewalks.

 Q. How much does it cost to hire injury attorneys in San Antonio?

 Even then, the lawyer only takes a fraction of your overall award as his fee.
-Most injury law firms even front the litigation, claims, and expert witness expenses necessary to maximize the value of your financial recovery.
-It should not cost claimants with viable cases anything out of pocket to retain a dedicated pedestrian accident lawyer at the Wyatt Law Firm.
+Most personal injury law firms will front the litigation, claims, and expert witness expenses necessary to maximize the value of your financial recovery.
+It should not cost you anything out of pocket to retain a dedicated pedestrian accident lawyer at the Wyatt Law Firm.

 - In most cases, the driver and vehicle owner are directly liable for your injuries.
-The driver’s employer—if the driver was working when the collision occurred—also bears responsibility for your damages.
+However, if the driver was working when the collision occurred, their employer might also bear some responsibility for your damages.

-This liability extends to rental car companies and sometimes rideshare providers (Uber or Lyft) in appropriate cases.
-Pedestrian impacts trigger the negligent driver’s and injured pedestrian’s private auto insurance coverage.
-Texas requires non-commercial vehicle owners—cars and SUVs—to carry a minimum of $30,000 in liability insurance.
-However, trucks and busses must carry substantially higher policies.
+This liability extends to rental car companies and sometimes rideshare providers (Uber or Lyft) in certain cases.
+Pedestrian accidents trigger the negligent driver’s and injured pedestrian’s private auto insurance coverage.
+Texas law requires non-commercial vehicle owners—cars and SUVs—to carry a minimum of $30,000 in liability insurance.
+However, trucks and buses must carry substantially higher coverage.

-Rental car and rideshare companies also have secondary umbrella insurance policies to cover damages above the $30,000 mark.
-Other drivers responsible for causing chain-reaction crashes or even intoxicated pedestrians might also bear responsibility for your injuries.
-Experienced personal injury attorneys can quickly identify parties potentially liable for your damages and calculate your case’s maximum insurance value.
+Rental car and rideshare companies also have secondary umbrella insurance policies to cover damages above the $30,000 level.
+Other drivers who are responsible for causing chain-reaction crashes or even intoxicated pedestrians might also bear responsibility for your injuries.
+Experienced personal injury attorneys can quickly identify parties potentially liable for your losses and calculate your case’s maximum insurance value.

 Q. How much is my pedestrian accident case worth?

 - Understanding your claim’s maximum insurance value is essential for calculating anticipated settlement awards.
 Over 90 percent of viable pedestrian injury claims settle with liable insurers, but sometimes attorneys must litigate to get you the damages you deserve.
-Most auto accident claims, including pedestrian collisions cases, settle within insurance policy limits (under $60,000).
+Many auto accident claims, including pedestrian collision cases, settle within insurance policy limits (under $60,000).

 However, at the Wyatt Law Firm, we’ve recovered millions for clients wrongfully injured in traffic accidents.
 Your case’s value generally depends on the liable parties, insurance availability, and the seriousness of your injuries.
-Only experienced pedestrian accident lawyers can estimate how much your claim is worth.
+Our experienced pedestrian accident lawyers can estimate how much your claim is worth during a free consultation.